RotherOSS/doc-otobo-installation/content/installation-docker.rst

     The following approach is only supported in OTOBO 10.0.4 or later.

-When the standard macros are not sufficient, then the custumisation can go further.
+When the standard macros are not sufficient, then the customisation can go further.
-This can be done by replacing the default config template with a customized version.
+This can be achieved by replacing the default config template with a customized version.
 It is best practice to not simple change the configuration in the running container.
 Instead we first create a persistent volume that contains the custom config.
 Then we tell the *otobo_nginx_1* to mount the new volume and to use the customized configuration.